Frequently Asked Questions

 Can I purchase a gift certificate?

 Yes.
-A purchased gift certificate can be applied towards any Wilderness Inquiry trip, and never expires.
-Click here to purchase a gift certificate. or call Suzanne at 612-676-9408
+A purchased gift certificate can be applied toward any Wilderness Inquiry trip, and it never expires.
+Click here to purchase a gift certificate, or call Anne at 612-676-9423.

 Do trips get canceled if not enough people sign up?

 It is very rare that we cancel a trip after a participant has signed up.
 However, earthquakes, volcanoes, and illness do happen.
 In the rare case such an event happens, we guarantee we will do our best to find an alternative that meets your needs and mitigates any loss.
 You may consider trip insurance if this is a concern.
 Check out: Trip Mate